Vyral/base-template/_posts/2021-08-19-learn-about-the-1031-exchange-rules.md

 7:58 — Wrapping up

-If you have any questions, please feel free to reach out to me.
+If you have any questions, please feel free to reach out to me via phone or email.